Azure/iot-edge-v1/samples/java_sample/README.md

 - **JSON Configuration**

   A gateway is configured using a JSON configuration file.
+The file must be encoded either as ASCII or UTF-8.
 As a reference, you can see the JSON configuration file located [here](./src/java_sample_win.json).

   ```json
   {